 2 Individuals Offered Immunity by Durham

-Notably, the first of these individuals—who has not been named by Durham—is an employee at Fusion GPS, the firm of Clinton campaign contractors who coordinated the efforts to jointly push Steele’s and Sussmann’s allegations into the media.
+Notably, the first of these individuals—who hasn’t been identified by Durham—is an employee at Fusion GPS, the firm of Clinton campaign contractors who coordinated the efforts to jointly push Steele’s and Sussmann’s allegations into the media.
 It’s not known what the Fusion employee has told Durham, but given the overarching question facing the jury—whether Sussmann went to the FBI to push a false narrative or was merely acting as a good Samaritan—it’s entirely possible that the Fusion GPS employee will testify that Sussmann’s efforts were part of a broader scheme to falsely vilify Trump.

-The second person that’s been offered immunity is David Dagon, an IT operative from Georgia Tech.
+The second person that’s been offered immunity is David Dagon, an information technology operative from Georgia Tech.
 Dagon was part of a small group of IT specialists tasked by Joffe to find data that linked Trump to Russia.
 Durham previously revealed that this group of IT operatives knew they couldn’t manufacture any claims that “would fly public scrutiny.”
 These same operatives also admitted in private that “the only thing that drove them to do what they were doing was that they ‘just do not like Trump.'”

 Durham has now told the court that he gave Dagon immunity as the other IT operatives in the Joffe’s group had invoked their right against self-incrimination.
 Giving Dagon immunity was the only way Durham could obtain “otherwise-unavailable facts” underlying the Clinton campaign’s scheme to vilify Trump.